-- 131. Plaintiffs face a deprivation of their right to due process under the Fourteenth Amendment to the United States Constitution.
-They also face a denial of their speedy trial rights under the Sixth and Fourteenth Amendments to the United States Constitution. - on the lives of people charged with misdemeanors.
+- 152. Plaintiffs face a deprivation of their right to due process under the Fourteenth Amendment to the United States Constitution.
+They also face a denial of their speedy trial rights under the Sixth and Fourteenth Amendments to the United States Constitution. - 153.
+The systemic violations of due process and the right to a speedy trial wreak havoc on the lives of people charged with misdemeanors.
 Beyond the physical and psychological toll exacted by seemingly interminable and disproportionate delays-which, because of court congestion and a lack of trial capacity, may go on for years-each postponement of trial brings with it the potential for another missed day of work, lost wages, school absence, rescheduled medical appointment, financial hardship, or childcare emergency.
 People accused of misdemeanor offenses must pay for transportation to and from court.
 Repeated absences from work can strain relationships with current employers, and potential future employers are less likely to hire people when a background check reveals a pending criminal case.
-And the longer a case lasts, the more likely it is that a person will miss court and have a warrant issued for his or her arrest. - 133.
-For people working in the public sector or in jobs requiring state-issued licenses-such as security guards, home health aides, or cab drivers-an open case may lead to an immediate suspension without pay and, ultimately, termination. - 134.
-These damaging effects have been exacerbated by the recent practice of requiring people to come to court more frequently over the course of their cases for perfunctory appearances.
-Although the average age of a misdemeanor case pending in Bronx Criminal Court between January 2014 and December 2015 did not materially change, the average adjournment-the length of time between court dates-decreased from 43 days to 36 days.
+And the longer a case lasts, the more likely it is that a person will miss court and have a warrant issued for his or her arrest.